mikeyoungyoung/privateai_databricks/README.md

 </br>
 </br>
 However, there are obvisouly easier ways to handle columns dedicated to storing individual PII/PHI token and dropping or tokenizing the column may be the most appropriate

+# TO-DO
+[ ] Add details on how to fetch file from a URI/URL in a column and get the file